-1.14 Are institutions required to show a new program is not an unnecessary duplication of an existing program?
-U 1.15 Are anticipated program income sources required for new programs?
-Y 1.16 Are anticipated program expenses required for new programs?
-Y 1.17 Are anticipated faculty and staffing needs required to be identified?
-Y 1.18.1 Are anticipated facility needs required to be identified?
-Y 1.19 Who determines when a program is terminated?
-S 2.
-Responsiveness to labor market demands Code 2.1 Is a labor market needs analysis required for new program approval?
-Y 2.2 Is a labor market needs analysis required during program review?
-N 2.3 What geographical level of need must be identified? - IN Local U State U U Multi-state (including national) U Other (please specify) 2.4 Are specific data sources required (i.e., employer survey)?
-Y 2.5 Is a local advisory board/committee required?
-U 3.
-Consistency between postsecondary CTE programs and occupational and/or industry standards.
-Code 3.1 Who determines the specific occupational standards (such as those established by the National Skills Standards Board or by specialized accrediting agencies) for U CTE programs?
-3.2 Where are occupational standards mentioned? - During the new program approval process?
-N During the (existing) program review process?
-N During some other time (please specify) - 3.3 Is accreditation, licensure, or certification of programs and/or students Y mentioned in the new program approval process? ı 3.4 Is there a process for the review of existing CTE programs?
-Y 3.4.1 Who determines how frequently reviews occur?
-S 3.4.1.1 How often is a typical CTE program reviewed? (in years) 1 3.4.2 Who determines what elements are evaluated during reviews?
-S 3.4.5 Are similar programs across the state reviewed at the same time?
-N 3.5 If program reviews are required by the state, what specific evaluation elements are identified in these reviews?
-3.5.1 Program enrollment rates Y 3.5.2 Graduation/program completion rates Y 3.5.3 Placement rates Y 3.5.4 Student outcomes (i.e., examinations, certification/licensing, skill competencies) Y +
+uplication of an existing program?
+15 Are anticipated program income sources required for new programs?
+16 Are anticipated program expenses required for new programs?
+17 Are anticipated faculty and staffing needs required to be identified?
+18.1 Are anticipated facility needs required to be identified?
+U Y Y Y

+16 Are anticipated program expenses required for new programs?17 Are anticipated faculty and staffing needs required to be identified?18.1 Are anticipated facility needs required to be identified?
+Y

+17 Are anticipated faculty and staffing needs required to be identified?18.1 Are anticipated facility needs required to be identified?

+18.1 Are anticipated facility needs required to be identified? v

+1

+19 Who determines when a program is terminated?
+Y

+S

+2. Responsiveness to labor market demands ode

+1 Is a labor market needs analysis required for new program approval?
+Y

+2 Is a labor market needs analysis required during program review?
+N

+3 What geographical level of need must be identified? -

+local U

+tate U

+Aulti-state (including national) U

+Other (please specify)

+4 Are specific data sources required (i.e., employer survey)?
+Y

+5 Is a local advisory board/committee required?
+U

+3. Consistency between postsecondary CTE programs and occupational and/or industry standards. ode

+1 Who determines the specific occupational standards (such as those established

+U

+TE programs?
+U

+2 Where are occupational standards mentioned? -

+N

+N

+During some other time (please specify) -

+3 Is accreditation, licensure, or certification of programs and/or students

+nentioned in the new program approval process?
+Y

+Y

+S

+.4.1.1 How often is a typical CTE program reviewed? (in years) 1

+S

+N

+5 If program reviews are required by the state, what specific evaluation elements

+re identified in these reviews? -

+.5.1 Program enrollment rates Y

+Y

+.5.2 Graduation/program completion rates

+Y

+.5.3 Placement rates Y Y

 4. What are the state policies regarding articulation agreements?
 Articulation agreements include secondary CTE to two-year postsecondary CTE (such as Tech Prep) and two-year postsecondary CTE to four-year postsecondary CTE (such as A.A.S. degrees to baccalaureate degree programs).
 Code 4.1 Who is responsible for secondary to postsecondary articulation agreements, if they exist?
 L 4.2 Who is responsible for postsecondary to postsecondary articulation agreements, if they exist?
 S 4.3 Where, if at all, are articulation agreements mentioned? - During the new program approval process?
 N During the (existing) program review process?
-Y 4.4 Type of articulation agreements mentioned in new program approval process - Secondary articulation - Postsecondary articulation - Postsecondary CTE articulation Nonspecific (neither secondary nor postsecondary) articulation
+Y 4.4 Type of articulation agreements mentioned in new program approval process - Secondary articulation - Postsecondary articulation - Postsecondary CTE articulation - Nonspecific (neither secondary nor postsecondary) articulation -